-The 3 ways to validate an ABA routing number
+The 3 ways to validate routing numbers

 - Find the list of routing numbers